nschloe/meshio/README.md

 ```
 pip install meshio[all]
 ```
+(`[all]` pulls in all optional dependencies.
+By default, meshio only uses numpy.)
-and and use the command-line tools
+You can then use the command-line tools
 ```bash
 meshio-convert    input.msh output.vtk   # convert between two formats